confluentinc/ksqldb-recipes/docs/retail/loyalty-rewards/index.md

 |yeva    |5     |5        |true          |
 ```

+**NOTE:**
-(_Note: The `total` and `sequence` columns aren't strictly needed, but they help to show what's going on._)
+The `total` and `sequence` columns aren't strictly needed, but they help to show what's going on.

-Again, this updates in real time, so as they purchase their free
+Again, this updates in real time, so as customers complete a transaction to get their free
-coffee the flag will flip back to `false` automatically.
+coffee, the flag will flip back to `false` automatically.

-### Custom Campaigns, Tailored Treats
+### Custom campaigns, tailored treats

-To finish up, let's think about some bespoke marketing campaigns.
-One
+To finish up, let's think about some bespoke marketing campaigns—one
-to reward certain purchasing habits among our customers, and another
+to reward certain purchasing habits among our customers and another
 to encourage them to try new things.

 As Acting Vice President In Charge Of Marketing, I have decided that
-being French is cool this season, and anyone who has bought a dog and
-a beret is going to get a discount on French Poodles.
+anyone who has bought a dog and a beret is going to get a discount on Poodles.
 To figure out
 who this applies to, let's scan through the purchases stream, narrow
-it down to the products we're interested in, and collect those
+it down to the products that we're interested in, and collect those
 products in a set:

 ```sql